JNisk/airGLMs/README.md

 airGLMs is an R package for automatic iterative generalized linear model (GLM) selection.
-It uses a forward stepwise selection process with Akake information criteria (AIC) to select models with dependent and independent variables as well as variable interaction terms determined by the user.
-The module is focused on easy usability, as models can be selected for several dependent variables with a single command.
+It uses a forward stepwise selection process with Akake information criteria (AIC) to select models with user-determined dependent and independent variables, variable interaction terms, distributions and link functions and output file name.
+The module is focused on easy usability, as models can be selected for several dependent variables with a single function call.

 ## Prerequisites